 11. Termination.
 This charter shall terminate 2 years from its filing date unless it is renewed in accordance with FACA.

 12. Membership and Designation.
-NACTII shall be composed of no more than 25 members, each of whom shall be appointed by the Secretary of Transportation, ensuring that the membership includes a representative cross-section of public and private sector stakeholders involved in the transportation and travel and tourism industries including, but not limited to:
+NACTTI shall be composed of no more than 15 members, each of whom shall be appointed by the Secretary of Transportation, ensuring that the membership includes a representative cross-section of public and private sector stakeholders involved in the transportation and travel and tourism industries including, but not limited to:

 The Secretary of Transportation shall appoint each member for a 2-year term.
 Any person appointed to fill a vacancy occurring prior to the expiration of the term for which his or her predecessor was appointed shall continue to serve until expiration of the original 2-year term.
 Members serve at the sole discretion of the Secretary, who may terminate any member’s tenure.

 13. Subcommittees.
-The Secretary, in consultation with the DFO, may authorize NACTTI to establish a subcommittee(s) as necessary to fulfill the NACTTI’s objectives.
+The Office of the Assistant Secretary for Aviation and International Affairs may authorize NACTTI to establish a short-term subcommittee(s) as necessary to fulfill the NACTTI’s objectives.
 Subcommittees shall not work independently of NACTTI and shall report all of their recommendations and advice solely to NACTTI for full deliberation and discussion.
 Subcommittees have no authority to make decisions and recommendations, verbally or in writing, on behalf of NACTTI; nor can any subcommittees or its members update or report directly to the Secretary or any Federal officer or employee.
-The DFO and NACTTI shall establish such operating procedures as are required to support the subcommittees, consistent with the requirements of FACA, 41 CFR Parts 101–6 and 102–3, DOT Order 1120.3B, and the terms of this charter.
+The DFO and NACTTI shall establish such operating procedures as are required to support the subcommittees, consistent with the requirements of FACA, 41 CFR Part 102–3, and the terms of this charter.